-About a year ago, I was out running one morning with a guy in my church who has helped me a great deal in thinking through the discussion that surrounds generosity.
-In between strained breaths, he recounted for me some of the things that he thought Mosaic was really good at.
+A few years ago, I was out running one morning with a guy in my church who has helped me a great deal in thinking through the discussion that surrounds generosity.
+In between strained breaths, he recounted for me some of the things that he thought our church was really good at.
 I knew that a “But” was on it’s way.
 And then he said it.
-“But you know what Mosaic is not so good at?”
+“But you know what our church is not so good at?”
 I slowed down a bit so I could catch it before he said: “What’s my ROI?”

 I took that conversation to heart and began to really think through how we as a church could get better at this.
 Our Generosity Initiative gave us a chance to really tell our story well and show what kind of impact we are having around the world.
-Our follow up to that initiative will continue that effort and will be multi-faceted (and in a later post).
-I think we have lots to learn here, and my hope is that the solutions we come to will be Gospel-centered and truly inspiring.
+Our follow up to that initiative continued that effort.
+I think we as pastors have lots to learn here, and my hope is that the solutions we come to will be Gospel-centered and truly inspiring.
 Not the kind of inspiration that makes you write checks, the kind of inspiration that makes you stop and say “Thank you Jesus for allowing me to play a small part in this world change.”
-My hope is that this becomes a part of our church culture over the next year, not as a shakedown, but a true inspiration and confirmation of the Spirit’s work.
-I’m grateful for that one man’s hard but true word for me and I hope he has a little better sense of his ROI today then he did last year.
+My hope is that this becomes a part of church culture, not as a shakedown, but a true inspiration and confirmation of the Spirit’s work.
+I’m grateful for that one man’s hard but true word for me and I hope he has a little better sense of his ROI today then he did a few years ago.